-- 74. The Know Your Rights form says nothing about waiving the monthly service fee owed to PPS, and PPS does not otherwise alert individuals to this possibility. - 75.
-When persons state that they are unable or will have trouble paying at this initial meeting, PPS does not provide any information about, or assistance to the person in obtaining, an indigency determination by the Municipal Court.
-Rather, PPS retains complete discretion to decide whether to grant or seek any financial relief for those who cannot pay. - 76.
-At this initial meeting, PPS also does not provide individuals with any information about or assistance with obtaining community service in lieu of payments, but tells individuals that they can discuss it at later appointments.
-Defendant Gomany has stated at review hearings that he is unable to assign people to community service.
-Thus, to the extent community service is available at all, PPS retains complete discretion to decide whether to allow persons on probation to perform community service in lieu of paying their fees and fines.
+- 77. The Know Your Rights form says nothing about waiving the monthly service fee owed to PPS, and PPS did not otherwise alert individuals to this possibility. - 78.
+When persons told PPS at this initial meeting that they would be unable to pay or have trouble doing so, PPS did not provide any information about, or assistance to the person in obtaining, an indigency determination by the Municipal Court.
+Rather, PPS retained complete discretion to decide whether to grant or seek any financial relief for those who could not pay. - 79.
+At this initial meeting, PPS did not provide individuals with any information about or assistance with obtaining community service in lieu of payments, but told individuals that they could discuss it at later appointments.
+However, because Defendant Gomany stated at review hearings that he is unable to assign people to community service, PPS retained complete discretion to decide whether to allow persons on probation to perform community service in lieu of paying their fees and fines.

-77. Neither PPS nor any court personnel generally disclose throughout the probation assignment process that PPS is a private for-profit company.
+80. Neither PPS nor any court personnel disclosed that PPS is a private for-profit company.